Tag Archives: abuse and eating disorders

 Purposes Behind Compulsive Eating

 Like drinking to excess, compulsive eating serves two basic purposes.
-While ostensibly numbing our pain, it actually recreates the emotional experience of abuse – our fear, our helplessness, our shame, our rage.
+While ostensibly numbing our pain, it actually recreates the emotional experience of abuse – our fear, our helplessness, our shame, our rage, our self-recrimination.
 And it re-affirms (albeit in a dysfunctional way) that we deserve to have our needs met.

 Self-Blame